-Alternative work will be given to pupils who are withdrawn from sex education.
+Alternative work will be given to students who are withdrawn from sex education.

-9.4 In our Senior School, parents have the right to withdraw their children from the nonstatutory/non-science components of sex education within RSE up to and until 3 terms before the child turns 16.
+9.4 Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.
-Students cannot be withdrawn from relationships education which includes topics such as friendships, settling in, different types of relationships and families.
+Students cannot be withdrawn from relationships education which includes such as friendships, settling in, different types of relationship and families.